 Let’s think about a Classic Caesar Salad recipe for a moment; shall we?
 The only ingredients that are in this recipe are romaine lettuce (hardly any calories), croutons and some parmesan cheese.
 The dressing is made with olive oil (good for our bodies), egg yolk, lemon juice, parmesan cheese, garlic (great for our immune systems), Worcestershire sauce and anchovies.
 If you really want it to be “skinny” why not leave out the croutons or add a slice of toasted baguette.

-This recipe for a near Classic Caesar Salad and the only reason it isn’t so classic is because I added Tabasco and capers; is what I consider being real food, and more close to “skinny” than over half of the recipes floating around the internet.
+This recipe for a near Classic Caesar Salad and the only reason it isn’t so classic is that I added Tabasco and capers; is what I consider being real food, and more close to “skinny” than over half of the recipes floating around the internet.
 I left out the anchovies and added capers for the saltiness, and I added hot sauce, well, because we like it.
 The pancetta crisps are optional as well as the 6-minute egg – it was mainly added as the garnish, but we also enjoy those ingredients and were making this a main meal so the added protein was perfect.